Become A NeuroAffective Touch® Practitioner

 Who is Dr. Aline LaPierre?

-Dr. LaPierre co-authored the bestselling book Healing Developmental Trauma: How Trauma Affects Self-Regulation, Self-Image, and the Capacity for Relationship, available in 14 languages.
+Aline co-authored the bestselling book Healing Developmental Trauma: How Trauma Affects Self-Regulation, Self-Image, and the Capacity for Relationship, available in 14 languages.

 A Groundbreaking Somatic Program